IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/plpython.md

+# Procedural languages:
+Procedural languages in PostgreSQL provide a powerful way to extend the database's functionality by writing functions and procedures in languages other than SQL.
+These are natively supported by PostgreSQL and can be used directly within the database environment.
+These languages, also known as PL languages, offer developers the flexibility to implement complex business logic and computations directly within the database.

+Key points about procedural languages in PostgreSQL:

+1. **Extended Functionality:** Procedural languages enable developers to write custom functions and procedures in languages like PL/pgSQL, PL/Python, PL/Tcl, PL/Perl, PL/R, and more.
+This allows for the creation of complex computations and data processing within the database.

+2. **Control Flow and Logic:** Procedural languages offer control flow constructs like loops, conditionals, and exception handling, making it easier to implement business logic that goes beyond the capabilities of SQL.

+3. **Custom Aggregates and Window Functions:** Procedural languages allow developers to define custom aggregates and window functions, enabling advanced data analysis and processing directly within the database.

+4. **Performance Optimization:** By choosing the right procedural language for specific tasks, developers can achieve performance improvements over SQL, especially for complex data operations.

+To use procedural languages in PostgreSQL:

+1. **Enable the Language:** Before using a procedural language in a database, it needs to be enabled using the `CREATE LANGUAGE` command or by installing the relevant extensions.

+2. **Write Functions and Procedures:** After enabling the language, developers can write functions and stored procedures using the chosen procedural language.
+This allows them to implement complex business logic, data transformations, and data analysis directly within the database.

 ## Quick Start: Creating a Postgres Extension using PL/Python:

 In this quick start guide, we will create a simple PostgreSQL extension using [PL/Python](https://www.postgresql.org/docs/current/plpython.html).
 The extension will include a Python function to add two numbers.